 A minor and A seventh

-Place your middle finger at the second fret of the top string, and then your index finger at the first fret of the third string (musician point of view).
+From the musician’s point of view, you are placing your middle finger at the second fret of the top string and then your index finger at the first fret of the third string.

-Be careful not to let your index finger too low, because you will then block the sound of the open strings.
+This chord may take a little more practice to master than the C major and A minor chords, but you can play it smoothly and confidently with patience and persistence.
+Be careful not to let your index finger be too low because you will block the sound of the open strings.

 How to play these basic Ukulele chords?

-These songs are basically combinations of the following chords:
+These songs are combinations of the following chords:

 Sometimes they will use a more difficult chord, named G major: